luxi-huang/NotAnyMike.github.io/_posts/2020-06-22-Doorway_detecting_algorithm.md

 ---
 ### NOTE:
 - The code is authorize to Shirley Ryan AbilityLab, whish hasn't publish yet.
-So it can not link to github at the moment.
+So it cannot link to github at the moment.